jic-dtool/dtool/docs/source/philosophy.rst

 suitable metadata, and copying or moving it while keeping its integrity is difficult.

-Dtool solves this problem by packaging a collection of files and accompanying metadata into a self contained and unified whole: a dataset.
+dtool solves this problem by packaging a collection of files and accompanying metadata into a self contained and unified whole: a dataset.

 Having metadata separate from the data, for example in an Excel spread sheet